-The General Fund balance of £1 488 047 is above the working capital of £1 million as decided by the Supplementary Fund Assembly at its first session in March 2005.
-The working capital was established to ensure that the Supplementary Fund was in a position to meet compensation and claims-related expenses which occur between the regular sessions of the governing bodies.
+7.1 The General Fund balance of £1 459 468 is above the working capital of £1 million as decided by the Supplementary Fund Assembly at its first session in March 2005 and re-confirmed by the Administrative Council in October 2018.
+The working capital was established to ensure that the Supplementary Fund was in a position to meet compensation and claims-related expenses which may occur between the regular sessions of the governing bodies.